mikkelsvartveit/thesis/preproject/content/04-methods.md

 Using the "Advanced Search" feature in Scopus, we combine relevant keywords from both of our topics into two separate search queries, one for ML-ISA and one for CNN-part of this review.
 These search terms were grouped based on similarity and combined in conjunctive normal form.
 The final queries and result counts can be seen in Table \ref{table:search-queries}.

+This review was in part commissioned by our supervisor Donn Morrison in preparation for our master’s thesis.
+We were provided with a list of relevant papers as part of the preliminary search.
+The purpose of this was to gain an overview of the field of machine learning aided reverse engineering.
+While we consider our search queries for the ML-ISA part of the review to encapsulate our goals in regard to **RQ1**, some notable papers from the preparation phase did not show up in our search results.
+The papers in question are ELISA [@Nicolao2018] and Ma et al. [@Ma2019].
+These articles are available on Scopus, but the chosen search terms did not match the in the title, abstract, or keywords of these studies.
+We have decided to include these papers in our review due to:

+- Their high relevancy for our research questions
+- Their presence on Scopus, which we consider a reputable scientific database
+- The possibility that our knowledge of existing research might influence further analysis if not included in the review

+The two papers are listed under the ML-ISA part of the review {table:search-queries}.

 <!-- TODO: Inital preliminary research n ML-ISA provided by our supervisor -->

 \begin{table}